feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 **Confirmation:**
 - Shows what will be affected
-- Lists contained areas and sub-regions
+- Lists contained areas and sub-circuits
 - Cannot be undone

 **Use When:**